Summer Day Camp 2026

 To be employed by the Chicago Park District, applicants must complete our hiring and selection process.

 The Chicago Park District is a sponsor of the Summer Food Service Program (SFSP), which is funded by the United States Department of Agriculture (USDA) and administered by the Illinois State Board of Education (ISBE).
 Children enrolled in park programming during the summer can receive up to one free meal and snack (varies depending on park) per day.
 These meals are reviewed by a registered dietitian and are specially crafted to meet the nutritional needs and preferences of growing kids.
-See the menus and allergen information below.
+The menus and allergen information will be posted here prior to camp.
 For questions on the menus please speak to the Day Camp Coordinator/Director at the park.

 Each park will hold a Day Camp parent/caregiver orientation meeting before the start of camp.
 Patrons who register will be contacted by park staff with more information regarding orientation.
 Parent/Caregiver Orientation materials will be available on this page prior to those meetings.